zimmerlab/EmpiReS/README.md

 equivalence class is a set of transcripts with which a set of reads is compatible and they are, thus, constructed by deriving for each read the set of transcripts that are compatible with it.
-When unmapped reads are given the equivalence class based variant of contextmap (see EmpiReS paper) is used to map the reads which will directly output read counts for equivalence classes.
+When unmapped reads are given the equivalence class based variant of ContextMap (see EmpiReS paper) is used to map the reads which will directly output read counts for equivalence classes.
 When mapped reads from `BAM` files are used the first step is to derive read counts for equivalence classes, so only the first step of the pipeline differs depending on the available input and all subsequent steps are the same.

-## Derive Equivalence Class Counts
+### 2.1 Derive Equivalence Class Counts

-### EC-contextmap using Unmapped Reads (fastq files) {#ec-contextmap}
+#### <a name="ec-contextmap"><a/> 2.1.1 EC-ContextMap using Unmapped Reads (fastq files)

-The EC-contextmap mapper is based on suffix arrays and LCP tables which have to build for the transcriptome before the mapping can be performed.
+The EC-ContextMap mapper is based on suffix arrays and LCP tables which have to build for the transcriptome before the mapping can be performed.
 To build this index the `build_index` task of the EmpiReS jar has to be called.
 It needs as inputs: